leaonline/leaonline-accounts/specs/authentication/README.md

 ## Further usages

-Parts of the describes workflow can be leveraged for further usages.
+Parts of the described workflow can be leveraged for further usages.
 Operations that can have severe consequences could be implemented in a way, that they require an OTP to be send via magic mail link and that only execute if the OTP matches.